 10. Other Attractions and Things To do In Myrtle Beach

 Fishing is one of the most unique things to do in Myrtle Beach.
-The South Jetty at Murrells Inlet and other places all along the North Ocean Boulevard are famous for catching fish.
+The South Jetty at Murrells Inlet and other places all along North Ocean Boulevard is famous for catching fish.
 Myrtle Beach is the hub for both inland freshwater and beach fishing.

 Surf fishing is another popular activity here.
 Catching fish while moving about rather than standing at the pier will give you more access to catch fish easily and makes the process a lot easier.

-Flounder, black drum, sea bass, mackerel, even sharks can be caught here.
+Flounder, black drum, sea bass, mackerel, and even sharks can be caught here.

 Myrtle Beach is sought-after for specially crafted beer.
 Drinking some of the best beer in the country must definitely be on your list of things to do in Myrtle Beach.

 You have to try New South White Ale, Nut Brown Ale, and India Pale ale at the breweries here.
 Dirty Myrtle double IPA and Dark Star Porter are also a must-try at the different breweries all around the beach complex.